Kicksecure/legacy-dist/README.md

 # Prepare older Build Versions of Whonix for Upgrade #

-Required for upgrading from Whonix 8.x to Whonix 9.x or above.
+A metapackage, required for upgrading from Whonix 8.x to Whonix 9.x or above.

 Upgrades from Whonix 7.x or older versions is still unsupported.

+Safe to remove.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)